-Dreams in Transition is a reflection and response focused on the dilemmas young immigrant women face in a cultural transition to a new society.
+Dreams in Transition is a reflection and response focused on young immigrant women's dilemmas in a cultural transition to a new society.
 The project explores the importance of semiosis in the materials used, the technology, and how popular culture affects the young generation.
 Design can take part in significant change by understanding and addressing power, race, class, and gender, thus promoting cultural exchange and social transformation.
 The project’s effect reinforces the sense of individuality and represents young women in a multidimensional approach, rather than just as immigrant women.
 Therefore, this project embraces their complex identities as a metamorphic construction.
-By working closely with the organization Papillon Bergen, I want my project to empower young women in all backgrounds and encourage them to tell their stories, express themselves, create opportunities and build a sense of trust and belonging.
+By working closely with the organization Papillon Bergen, I want my project to empower young women of all backgrounds and encourage them to tell their stories, express themselves, create opportunities and build a sense of trust and belonging.

 Download a copy of Dreams in Transition MA Thesis here.